sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 Returns `E_DIV`.

 > Note: It's important to mention how powerful this compact syntax for writing error catching code can be.
 When used properly you can write very complex and elegant code.
 For example imagine that you have a set of objects from different parents, some of which define a specific verb, and some of which do not.
 If for instance, your code wants to perform some function _if_ the verb exists, you can write `obj:verbname() !
-ANY => 0' to allow the MOO to attempt to execute that verb and then if it fails, catch the error and continue operations normally.
+E_VERBNF' to allow the MOO to attempt to execute that verb and then if it fails, catch the error and continue operations normally.

 #### Parentheses and Operator Precedence